-Time Tracking, Paid Sick Leave for Students and Hourly Employees
+Time Tracking, Paid Sick Leave for Student and Hourly Employees

-Starting January 1, 2018, student and temporary hourly employees of The Evergreen State College will begin to accrue Paid Sick Leave (PSL) under the Washington State Minimum Wage Requirement and Labor Standards Act.
+Starting January 1, 2018, student and temporary hourly employees will begin to accrue Paid Sick Leave (PSL) under the Washington State Minimum Wage Requirement and Labor Standards Act.
 Those hired after January 1, 2018 will begin accruing PSL at the commencement of their employment.

 - PSL will accrue at a rate of one (1) hour for every 40 hours worked, prorated consistent with the increments of the college’s timesheet system.

 - Time worked that is reported in the timesheet system will be used to calculate an employee’s PSL accrual.

 - A student or temporary hourly employee’s PSL balance, accrual and use will be displayed on their timesheet(s).

 - The accrued PSL balance will be available to use for a qualifying reason starting on the pay date following the last day of the pay period of the employee’s certified timesheet.